yanghuafang/map-pose-former/docs/OPEN_ITEMS.md

 ## Rough edges

+- **Attention heads cannot be pruned**, because `SelfBlock`, `CrossBlock` and `AttentionPool` use `nn.MultiheadAttention`, which requires its internal projection width to equal `embed_dim`.
+Dropping a head makes the two differ and the module cannot express it, so structured pruning reaches the feed-forwards only — 46% of the student's parameters.
+Replacing it with an explicit `scaled_dot_product_attention` would allow head pruning *and* stop materialising the attention matrix, which is wanted below for its own sake.
+- **Pruning scores by weight magnitude**, which ignores what the activations do.
+A Taylor or activation-aware criterion is the obvious next thing to try, and the prune/fine-tune/re-measure cycle is what would say whether it pays.
 - **Element caps truncate.** 72 map elements, 32 detections per frame.
 Overflow drops the farthest — the right ordering, but not reported per frame.
 - **Clutter has no *structured* confusion model.** False positives now draw